top of page

 Post care, Day 1-10

-Avoid excessive exercise, pools, saunas, hot tubs, jacuzzis, steam, heat, facials, hot yoga, and direct sunbathing, as these will affect the healed result.
+Avoid excessive exercise, sweating, pools, saunas, hot tubs, jacuzzis, steam, heat, facials, hot yoga, and direct sunbathing, as these will affect the healed result.
 Must be avoided for a minimum of 10 days, up to 14.

-Do not pick or peel, avoid direct hot water causing skin to become soggy, wear shower visors to avoid direct water, only use water to cleanse with cleanser twice a day, cleansing as if it was a wound and needed to be rid of bacteria.
+Do not pick or peel, avoid hot water in shower causing skin to become soggy, wear shower visors to avoid direct water, only use water to cleanse with cleanser twice a day, cleansing as if it was a wound and needed to be rid of bacteria.
 No washcloths on the area or using other products from home including abrasive manual tools.

 We are not responsible for how skin accepts or heals, but we do recommend a revisit because the skin may accept ink better the next time.
+The color will fully appear in 6-12 weeks and you may come back for your revisit in 8 weeks to 6 months.

 I hope this helps!
+Thank you.

 Comments